|

 Vendue Master.

-The Sale will take place on the plantation Perseverance, and to
+The Sale will take place on the plantation PERSEVERANCE, and to

 begin in the morning at ten o'clock.